JensJoschi/variability_timing/methods.md

 [ ] estimate of error introduced by WebPlotDigitizer approach

 analysis
-[ ] settle for modelling approach (test metafor)
+[x] settle for modelling approach
-[ ] decide which statistics to report
+[x] decide which statistics to report
-[ ] correlate CDL ~ latitude, weighted and with appropriate random structure [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [x] correlation expected and true CDL shift
+[x] correlate CDL ~ latitude, weighted and with appropriate random structure [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [x] correlation expected and true CDL shift
+[ ] do same model on slope ~ climate
 [.] scaling of slope with d (not sure whether right approach) [ ] account for spatial autocorrelation of study sites (requires discussion whether this is needed)